RTEMS/rtems-docs/user/bsps/bsps-microblaze.rst

 ------------

 The clock driver supports the QEMU emulated Xilinx AXI Timer v2.0.
 It is implemented as a simple downcounter.
+If device tree support is enabled in the build configuration, the clock driver will use the node that is compatible with `xlnx,xps-timer-1.00.a` from the device tree to configure the clock.
+The following device tree node properties are used to configure the clock driver:
+``reg``, ``clock-frequency``, and ``interrupts``.

 Console Driver
 --------------

 The console driver supports the QEMU emulated Xilinx AXI UART Lite v2.0.
 It is initialized to a baud rate of 115200.
+If device tree support is enabled in the build configuration, the console driver will use the node that is compatible with `xlnx,xps-uartlite-1.00.a` from the device tree to configure the console.
+The following device tree node properties are used to configure the console
+driver: ``reg``, ``status``, ``port-number``, and ``interrupts``.

 Network Driver
 --------------